Junaidk11/mySQL_Trigger_Example/README.md

-# mySQL_Trigger
+# mySQL Triggers
-Implementation and testing of mySQL Triggers.
+Implementation and testing of mySQL Trigger.